 - In 2011, there were 13.5 abortions for every 1,000 women aged 15–19.
 This is the lowest rate observed since abortion was legalized in 1973, and 69% lower than the peak rate in 1988 (44.0).

-- From 1985 to 2007, the proportion of teen pregnancies ending in abortion declined by one-third, from 46% to 31%.
+- Between 1985 and 2007, the proportion of teen pregnancies ending in abortion declined by one-third, from 46% to 31%.
 This proportion has remained relatively stable since 2007.

-- The reasons teens most frequently give for having an abortion are that they are concerned about how having a baby would change their lives, cannot afford a baby now and do not feel mature enough to raise a child.
+- The reasons teens most frequently give for having an abortion are concerns about how having a baby would change their lives, inability to afford a baby now and not feeling mature enough to raise a child.

 1. Finer LB and Philbin JM, Sexual initiation, contraceptive use, and pregnancy among young adolescents, Pediatrics, 2013, 131(5):886–891.